taigaio/taiga-front-dist/README.md

 * Clone the repo
 * Expose the `dist` directory under a static file web server
-* Rename dist/js/conf.example.json to conf.js if you want to change settings
+* Copy `dist/js/conf.example.json` to `conf.json` and edit if you want to change settings

 More information about the different installation methods (production, development, vagrant, docker...) can be found here http://taigaio.github.io/taiga-doc/dist/#_installation_guide.